Atlanta Truck Accident Attorney

 What Safety Obligations Do Truck Drivers Have?

 In Georgia, victims of traffic accidents have the right to pursue legal action against individuals whose negligent actions on the road lead to injury, including both truck drivers and passenger car operators.
 Compliance with Georgia’s fundamental traffic laws and the Federal Motor Carrier Safety Regulations is obligatory for truck drivers.
 These regulations impose restrictions on driving hours and prohibit operating a vehicle when fatigued or unwell.
-However, infractions such as exceeding allowable driving hours are not uncommon, despite these regulations.
+Despite these regulations, infractions such as exceeding allowable driving hours are not uncommon.

-These regulations also mandate regular examinations of critical truck components like brakes and steering, alongside adherence to proper load distribution and securing practices to uphold safety standards.
-Truck drivers are obligated to possess a valid commercial driver’s license and fulfill specific health criteria.
+These regulations also mandate regular examinations of critical truck components like brakes, headlights, taillights, and steering, alongside adherence to proper load distribution and securing practices to comply with safety standards.
+Truck drivers are required to possess a valid commercial driver’s license “CDL” and fulfill specific health criteria.

 Moreover, federal law mandates that they maintain liability insurance with minimum coverage limits contingent upon the scope of their driving duties.